 65° 08' 20 S 64° 00' 63 W

-Named for Charles Lemaire by Adrien de Gerlache, expedition leader of the Belgica of the Belgian Antarctic Expedition it is approximately eleven kilometres long and at its narrowest a mere 1,600 meters wide.
+Named for Charles Lemaire by Adrien de Gerlache, expedition leader of the Belgica of the Belgian Antarctic Expedition, it is approximately eleven kilometres long and at its narrowest, a mere 1,600 meters wide.

 We passed through the Channel twice, once on route to the Antarctic Circle and once on the way back home.
-For our first passage, our official wakeup call, by Lauren Farmer, our expedition leader was due at 05:45, but I was keen to be out on the deck and secure a spot to see the Channel and get some photos.
-I was not the only one with this idea quite a few of the 116 passengers had the same thought and were out on the bow of the boat well before our 'official' meeting time.
+For our first passage, our official wake-up call, by Lauren Farmer, our expedition leader, was due at 05:45, but I was keen to be out on the deck and secure a spot to see the Channel and get some photos.
+I was not the only one with this idea.
+Quite a few of the 116 passengers had the same thought and were out on the bow of the boat well before our 'official' meeting time.

 It was pitch black approaching the Channel.
 We stood on deck well before sunrise with a thick cloud cover above us.
-My 100-400mm lens strapped to my old 1D was struggling to find a balance between sharpness, light and ISO.
+My 100-400mm lens strapped to my old 1D struggled to find a balance between sharpness, light and ISO.
 Slowly, oh so slowly, the sunlight filtered through the clouds and started to light the Channel.
 Rock and ice towered on both sides, still shrouded in mist.
-Small icebergs dotted the Channel or at least things I considered icebergs at this early stage of my exposure to the worlds final continent.
+Small icebergs dotted the Channel, or at least things I considered icebergs at this early stage of my exposure to the worlds final continent.

 Sunrise over Lemaire was our first sight of Antarctica and the ice and mountains that define it.
 It is majestic.
 The water is dark, and the ice a remarkable snowy white.
 Black rock stands tall where the mainland and the islands are found, with snow climbing it in bands.

-On top of the ice, a penguin highway stood, deep lines in the snow, worn through where colonies of penguins walk in each other's footsteps creating pathways to the water.
+On top of the ice, a penguin highway stood, deep lines in the snow, worn through where colonies of penguins walk in each other's footsteps, creating pathways to the water.

 Darting past the ship along our journey, a family of penguins became our first Antarctic visitors of the morning, the small birds porpoising through the water with speed and grace you'd never expect from seeing them on land.
-As we reached the end of the Channel, two Humpback Whales made a brief appearance, their tails showing bright against the snow before they submerged and disappeared.
+Then, as we reached the end of the Channel, two Humpback Whales made a brief appearance, their tails showing bright against the snow before they submerged and disappeared.

 A week or more later, on our return, we were able to do something truly remarkable, something we only afterwards appreciated for how unique it was.
 We were able to take a zodiac through the length of the Lemaire.
 One of our guides later told us he would be boasting about this for a decade.
 No one he knows has been able to do this, and it was rare enough to traverse the Lemaire.

 The sky was a bright, vibrant blue, and the water was crystal.
-Our 11 zodiacs set out in a procession from the MV Expedition, keeping each other in sight, but keeping our distance as well.
+Our 11 zodiacs set out in a procession from the MV Expedition, keeping each other in sight but keeping our distance as well.
 Unknown to us at the time, each zodiac was part of a group of three, with one holding food, one shelter and another extra fuel.
 If disaster had struck, we were ready.

 No doubt this steep climb was worth it for the protection it gave from Leopard Seals, though the ever-present Skua were no less threatening.